preesm/preesm.github.io/_docs/03-buildpreesm.md

 ## Compilation of Preesm

+Close "Welcome" tab.

 Eclipse should start the compilation right-away while the dependancies of Preesm as not yet been imported, resulting in compilation errors.
-While Preesm is being compiled, open ```org.preesm.target-platform/org.preesm.target-platform.target``` and click on **Set as Active Target Platform** to instruct Eclipse to fetch the dependencies required by Preesm.
+While Preesm is being compiled, open ```org.preesm.target-platform/org.preesm.target-platform.target``` and click on **Set as Active Target Platform** in the top right corner to instruct Eclipse to fetch the dependencies required by Preesm.

 ## Execution of Preesm